greenware2/meh-whynot/README.md

 # Video Sharing
 *Video sharing service revivals such as YouTube*
 - [KamTape](https://kamtape.com) - A faithful recreation of YouTube in 2005.
 Made by the original creator of this repository, [jrs](http://www.kamtape.com/profile.php?user=jr).
-- [BitView](https://bitview.net) - A recreation of YouTube in 2009.
-Made by vistafan12, Jan, etc.
-- [EraCast](https://eracast.cc) - A recreation of YouYube in 2012/2013(?).
-Forked version of SubRocks by {REDACTED}, ran by Aesthetiful.

 # Messaging / Social Networking
 *Revivals of messaging services such as MSN Messenger, AOL, etc.*
 - [AOLEmu](https://aolemu.com/) - A complete emulation of the AOL service.